-We can truly discover the beauty that life brings when we let it go and let God shows us to see life in His perspective.
+We can truly discover the beauty that life brings when we let it go and let God shows us to see life from His perspective.
 The master designer knows best as He is the one who laid out the blueprint of our life.

 DON’T PRESERVE THE TEMPORARY

-Our human thinking is so limited that our perception how to save ourselves might be enough, but we are wrong.
+Our human thinking is so limited that our perception of how to save ourselves might be enough, but we are wrong.

 We should never preserve the temporary.